 7. Read the fine print

 Some issuers have particular rules regarding how some retailers are coded and whether or not they fit a bonus spending category.
 For example, even though you can buy groceries at Walmart or Target, many credit cards won’t reward you for grocery purchases at superstore locations.

 Some issuers, such as Chase, can add extra value to your rewards points when you redeem them a certain way.
 Depending on the card, Chase offers boosted redemption values for points redeemed in its Ultimate Rewards portal.

 Finally, some cards have difficult processes for redeeming rewards or even limits on how much cash back or points you can accumulate at once.
 You should also pay attention to what kind of redemption offers the most value: Cash back, statement credits, gift cards and travel accommodations will have different redemption values based on the card issuer’s rules.
 In either case, knowing how to convert your spending into rewards is important, and an easy-to-understand and flexible redemption structure can go a long way.

 The bottom line

-Rewards credit cards can be a great tool to earn rewards on purchases as long as you use them responsibly and don’t borrow more than you can afford.
-In addition to rewarding you with points, cash back or miles on purchases, rewards credit cards also come with plenty of additional perks when it comes to travel, shopping and more.
-While the world of rewards credit cards can seem intimidating, these tips can help get you the most value out of your rewards card.
+Credit cards can be a great tool to earn rewards on purchases as long as you use them responsibly and don’t borrow more than you can afford.
+In addition to earning points, cash back or miles, rewards credit cards also come with plenty of additional perks and card benefits.
+While the world of rewards credit cards can seem intimidating, knowing how to maximize credit card rewards in different ways can help you get the most out of your credit card spending.